Create Sandbox

 , which requires host tokens to access the exposed ports.

-, we'll create a sandbox based on our Universal (opens in a new tab) template on CodeSandbox.
-You can also pass in a specific template id from our collection of templates or by creating your own snapshot using our Snapshot Builder.
-Additionally you can choose other sources like Git or Files.
+, we'll create a sandbox forked from our Universal (opens in a new tab) template on CodeSandbox.
+You can also pass in a specific template id from our collection of templates or by creating your own template using our Template Builder.

 const sandbox = await sdk.sandboxes.create({